epistemex/cue2srt/README.md

     npm i -g silverspex/cue2srt

-This will install the files from this repository. once finished, you'll be able to use it right away as described above.
+This will install the files from this repository.
+Once finished, you'll be able to use it right away as described above.